Azure/azure-docs-sdk-java/docs-ref-conceptual/intellij/azure-toolkit-for-intellij-create-hello-world-web-app.md

 ms.workload: web
 ---

-# Create a Hello World web app for Azure using IntelliJ
+# Create a Hello World web app for Azure App Service using IntelliJ

-Using open sourced [Azure Toolkit for IntelliJ](https://plugins.jetbrains.com/plugin/8053) plugin, create and deploy a basic Hello World application to Azure as a web app can be done in a few minutes.
+Using open sourced [Azure Toolkit for IntelliJ](https://plugins.jetbrains.com/plugin/8053) plugin, create and deploy a basic Hello World application to Azure App Service as a web app can be done in a few minutes.

 Table of Contents:
   - [Prerequisites](#prerequisites)